OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: OWQ: Outlier-aware Weight Quantization

-Moreover, as depicted in \Cref{fig:w_outlier}, it's important to note that our approach is distinctly different from existing outlier-aware quantization studies~\cite{park2018energy,park2018value}.
-In those studies, outlier weights are excluded from quantization based solely on their magnitude, with the motivation to minimize the error of weights before and after the quantization.
-However, our method focuses on not only minimizing the quantization error for the weights but also that of the output activation.
-Therefore, we utilize a Hessian metric related to the output of matrix multiplication, and the weights are selected based on their sensitivity, rather than its magnitude, as shown in the figure.
+After identifying the weak columns and quantizing the remaining weights, we store the weak columns as fp16 and use an extra single integer per column, which represents the column index of the weak columns.
+In addition, we store a low-precision matrix whose positions of weak columns are zero-filled.
+Therefore, compared to OPTQ, the additional storage overhead is solely caused by the weak columns.
+This overhead is negligible ($\approx$ 0.3\%), while the accuracy is significantly improved.
+In addition, we also provide the specialized acceleration for OWQ format on real GPU.
+A comprehensive explanation of the implementation will be provided in the ``Acceleration on Real Device" section.

-After identifying the weak columns, we store those vectors with high precision.
-In practice, we store a complete low-precision matrix with zero-filled weak columns.
-Additionally, we store the weak columns as fp16 (16-bit floating-point) and use an extra single 16-bit integer per column, which represents the column index of the weak columns.
-If we denote the matrix multiplication operation by $\times$, the output of the matrix multiplication can be calculated as the sum of (zero-filled quantized weight matrix $\times$ fp16 activation matrix) and (fp16 weak columns $\times$ corresponding fp16 activation channels).
-The additional storage overhead is solely caused by the weak columns.
-This overhead is negligible ($\approx$ 0.3\%, demonstrated in \cref{experiments}), while the accuracy is significantly improved.
-In addition, the remaining weights are quantized using OPTQ, but we introduce a key advancement to minimize the quantization error even further, as explained in the following subsection.
+Additionally, as depicted in \Cref{fig:w_outlier}, our approach is distinctly different from existing outlier-aware quantization studies~\cite{park2018energy,park2018value}.
+While the naming is similar, the outcome is completely different.
+In those studies, outlier weights are excluded from quantization based solely on their magnitude to minimize the error of weights before and after the quantization.
+However, our method minimizes the error of output activation.
+As shown in the figure, the weights are selected based on their sensitivity rather than their magnitude.